Semantic-Science/PROV-O_BFO_Mapping/README.md

   * [PROV-O Qualified Property Mapping](#prov-o-qualified-property-mapping)

 ## Mapping Details
+The mapping from PROV to BFO is not performed with any specific software tool, or any purpose-written code.
+As PROV-O and BFO have essentially no lexical overlap, background knowledge is useful to a mapping between them.
+The present mapping, as it is preliminary for the purpose of renewing interest in provenance in the face of large-scale generative AI, is conducted manually, using lexical analysis of ontology terms and their definitions, as well as the authors’ experience with both ontologies as a form of background knowledge.
+Lexico-semantic reasoning for every mapping is given so that the method maintains some measure of replicability.
+Given the subjectivity of this method, the mapping is not declared as prescriptive, but rather, preliminary.

 * All PROV-O classes will be mapped to the closest equivalent BFO/CCO class, asserted as sub-classes of the closest parent BFO/CCO class, or otherwise described as a transformation rule
 * All PROV-O object and data properties (i.e., relations or predicates) will be mapped to the closest equivalent BFO/CCO property, or otherwise asserted as sub-properties of the closest parent BFO/CCO property
 * Instances (owl:NamedIndividuals) are ignored for the sake of simplicity